 As discussed in \citet{mwscmass} (see in particular Table 3 therein), the high-mass power-law slope of the CMF is close to $x_2 = 1$ independent of age, while the low-mass slope changes significantly as the cluster population evolves, being shallow initially and steeper for higher cluster ages.
-Extrapolating from this, we adopt priors for $x_1$ and $x_2$ that reflect a high-mass slope close to one and a more uncertain, but likely shallow low-mass slope.
+Extrapolating from this, we adopted priors for $x_1$ and $x_2$ that reflect a high-mass slope close to one and a more uncertain, but likely shallow low-mass slope.

-Regarding the parameters of violent relaxation, we consider the first two moments of the cluster mass as a function of age, in particular the mean and the standard deviation of the cluster mass.
-Within the context of our model, the bound mass fraction $n_\mrm{V}(t)$ applies as a factor equally to both of these moments.
-Assuming that violent relaxation dominates the early mass evolution, we can thus extract information on $n_\mrm{b}$ and $t_\mrm{V}$ from them.
+Regarding the parameters of violent relaxation, we considered the first two moments of the cluster mass as a function of age, in particular the mean and the standard deviation of the cluster mass.
+Within the context of our model, the bound mass fraction $n_\mrm{V}(t)$ applied as a factor equally to both of these moments.
+Assuming that violent relaxation dominates the early mass evolution, we could thus extract information on $n_\mrm{b}$ and $t_\mrm{V}$ from them.

-We identify a transition in the cluster masses consistent with our expectations of violent relaxation in the age range of $\tau = 7$--7.5.
-As such, we compare masses for age ranges $\tau = 6.5$--7 and $\tau = 7.5$--7.8 to estimate $n_\mrm{b}$.
-We find $\log n_\mrm{b} = -0.42\pm 0.13$ from the mean cluster mass and $\log n_\mrm{b} = -0.53\pm 0.07$ from the standard deviation.
+We identified a transition in the cluster masses consistent with our expectations of violent relaxation in the age range of $\tau = 7$--7.5.
+As such, we compared masses for age ranges $\tau = 6.5$--7 and $\tau = 7.5$--7.8 to estimate $n_\mrm{b}$.
+We found $\log n_\mrm{b} = -0.42\pm 0.13$ from the mean cluster mass and $\log n_\mrm{b} = -0.53\pm 0.07$ from the standard deviation.
 These figures, however, likely underestimate the effect of violent relaxation as they neglect mass loss during the first 10~Myr of cluster evolution.
-The prior we adopt for the bound mass fraction is thus slightly lower.
-The transition in the mass moments at ages $\tau = 7$--7.5 informs the prior for the relaxation timescale $t_\mrm{V}$.
+The prior we adopted for the bound mass fraction is thus slightly lower.
+The transition in the mass moments at ages $\tau = 7$--7.5 informed the prior for the relaxation timescale $t_\mrm{V}$.